 In 2009, a new Office of Citizen Services and Innovative Technologies was created to foster public engagement by using innovative technologies to connect the public to government information and services.
 The list of GSA citizen-focused websites and social media outreach efforts continued to grow.

-President Barack Obama’s Open Government Directive instructed federal agencies to actively open their operations to the public.
+The United States’ Open Government Directive instructed federal agencies to actively open their operations to the public.
 To that end, GSA developed Data.gov, a website to foster democracy, information sharing, and transparency.
-Already, entrepreneurs across the country have used this open data in new and innovative ways:

 In 2013, GSA launched a comprehensive service to create a 21st century workplace throughout the federal government.
 GSA’s Total Workplace initiative provided resources and expertise to help federal agencies reduce office space, foster collaboration, better manage IT spending, and increase energy efficiency.

-In addition to Total Workplace, GSA began managing the Presidential Innovation Fellows program.
-Like the White House Fellows, who have a permanent home in OPM, this important program now had a permanent home to help it grow and scale its impact.
+In addition to Total Workplace, GSA began managing the Presidential Innovation Fellows (PIF) program.
 The highly-competitive program attracts top innovators to government to work on 12-month projects for various federal agencies.
 The PIF program pairs talented, diverse technologists and innovators with top civil-servants and change-makers working at the highest levels of the federal government to tackle some our nation’s biggest challenges.

 In early 2016, GSA launched the Acquisition Gateway as a way of helping federal government buyers from all agencies act as one acquisition community.
-Inside the Acquisition Gateway, users can find side-by-side comparisons of government-wide acquisition solutions, connect with other acquisition professionals, and explore product and service category “hallways.”
 By September 2016, the Acquisition Gateway surpassed 10,000 registered users.

 On April 6, 2016, GSA launched a series of new programs collectively called the “Making It Easier" (MIE) initiative.
 MIE makes it easier for new and innovative companies to do business with the government.
 It also provides small businesses with tools and support they need to do work with the government.
 Programs include the IT Schedule 70 Plain Language Roadmap, Welcome Package, FASt Lane, IT Schedule 70 Springboard, and Forecast Tool.